 Now though, after years of trying to clarify and explain the process and bureaucracy of social care in plain language, I want to explore how the language we use within and about social care exposes and perpetuates our attitudes and behaviours, and consider how we can shift the narrative to tell a very different story about social care.

-Words that make you go hmmm…
+Words that make me go hmmm…

-I’ve recently worked with Partners4Change who, as part of The Three Conversations® approach, introduced the concept of banned words.
-These are the words that describe the failed system of process, bureaucracy, transactions and services (‘screening’, ‘signposting’, ‘referral’, ‘assessment’, ‘eligibility’, ‘care package’).
-They are the labels that perpetuate the divide between the people who work in the system and the people who turn to it in need of some support (‘customer’, ‘service user’, ‘client’, ‘case’).
+The subtitle of my blog, ‘Words that make me go hmmm…’ came from a conversation in 2018 in a meeting at Sheffield Council about the concept of banning words.
+As I explain here, we weren’t entirely convinced by the idea of banning words, so instead we talked of words that make you go hmmm… These are the words that describe a system of process, bureaucracy, transactions and services (‘screening’, ‘signposting’, ‘referral’, ‘assessment’, ‘eligibility’, ‘care package’).
+They are the labels that perpetuate the divide between the people who work in the system and the people who turn to it requiring some support (‘customer’, ‘service user’, ‘client’, ‘case’).
 They are the phrases that blame (‘challenging behaviour’, ‘refusal to engage’, ‘complex needs’, ‘bed blocking’, ‘non-complaint’, ‘hard to reach’).

-As I explain in my first blog, in Sheffield we weren’t entirely convinced by the idea of banning words, so instead we talked of words that make you go hmmm… It’s those same words and phrases that I’m planning to explore in more detail here in an attempt to explain why they make me go hmmm.
+It’s these words and phrases – and many more – that I explore in more detail here in an attempt to explain why they make me go hmmm.

 Rewriting social care is so much more than just providing a plain language guide to a complex system.
 That’s not what I’m aiming to do here, and anyway TLAP have got that covered with their comprehensive Care and Support Jargon Buster, and Mark Neary has done an excellent job of translating the jargon in his A-Z of Carespeak.